kingossi/OssEEG/README.md

 git push origin feature-name
 Submit a pull request to the main branch of the original repository.

-License
+## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

-Contact
+## Contact

-For questions, suggestions, or issues, please open an issue on the GitHub repository or contact the maintainers directly.
+For questions, suggestions, or issues, please open an issue on the GitHub repository or contact me directly.

-Acknowledgments
+## Acknowledgments

 MNE-Python team for providing excellent tools for EEG analysis.
 PyQt developers for the robust GUI framework.
-Vincenzo Marra for his invaluable feedback and support All contributors and users for their valuable feedback.
+Vincenzo Marra for his invaluable feedback and support